piranna/piranna.github.io/hire-me.md

 *What could have my ideal job?*

-- Interesting and stimulating project, probably related to R&D, specially in an academic context (jobs with real posibility of writting academic papers will **always** be of my interest), or allowing me to learn about new skills, technologies or knowledge areas.
+- Interesting and stimulating project, allowing me to learn about new skills, technologies or knowledge areas (not necesarily computer engineering related).
+  Current main interests are WebAssembly, FPGAs, unsupervised learning and quantum computing.
+- Research & Development projects, specially in academic contexts.
+Jobs with **real** posibilities of publishing academic papers will **always** be of my interest and have priority over others than don't.
-- 100% remote with clear specificacions, roadmap and requirements, and [async communications](https://doist.com/blog/asynchronous-communication/) friendly.
+- 100% remote positions with clear specificacions, roadmap and requirements, and [async communications](https://doist.com/blog/asynchronous-communication/) friendly.
 - Posibility of traveling for work or conferences assistance is a plus.